Adam Cianciarulo

-Adam Cianciarulo (born October 20, 1996) is an American professional motocross and supercross racer.
-He has competed in the AMA Motocross Championships since 2013, and currently competes on a Kawasaki KX450 for the Monster Energy-Kawasaki team.
-Cianciarulo is notable for winning the 2019 AMA 250cc motocross national championship.
+Adam Cianciarulo (born October 20, 1996) is an American retired professional motocross and supercross racer.
+He competed in the AMA Motocross Championships from 2013 to 2024.
+Cianciarulo is notable for winning the 2019 AMA Motocross 250cc Championship.

 Amateur career

-Cianciarulo began riding motorcycles when he was 3 years old and was racing when he was 4 years old.
+Cianciarulo began riding motorcycles when he was three years old and was racing when he was four years old.
 In 2012, he became the highest winning mini bike rider in AMA Amateur Motocross National Championships.
 He won 11 amateur championships.

 Professional career

+2013

 In 2013, Cianciarulo began his first pro season on Monster Energy/Pro Circuit/Kawasaki, whom he signed a long-term contract with while he was an amateur.
-After being sick with salmonella, he missed the first four rounds of the Lucas Oil Pro Motocross series. he began his pro career by finishing inside the top 10 five times, including a podium in the first moto at Utah.
+After being sick with salmonella, he missed the first four rounds of the Lucas Oil Pro Motocross series. he began his pro career by finishing inside the top 10 five times, including a podium in the first moto at Utah..

+2014

-In 2014 Cianciarulo began his first 250 Monster Energy Supercross series, winning 3 out of the first 5 races including his supercross debut.
-Unfortunately, he received a shoulder injury in Toronto, Canada after crashing in the whoops section.
+In 2014 Cianciarulo began his first 250 Monster Energy Supercross series, winning three out of the first five races including his supercross debut.
+He received a shoulder injury in Toronto, Canada, after crashing in the whoops section.
 He had surgery to repair the injury, causing him to miss the rest of the Monster Energy Supercross series as well as the entire Lucas Oil Pro Motocross season.

+2015

 In 2015, Cianciarulo did not race any races in the Monster Energy Supercross series because of another shoulder injury that he received while racing at the Geneva Supercross in Switzerland.
 He raced only 6 of the 12 races in the Lucas Oil Pro Motocross series due to another shoulder injury that he received while practicing for Red Bud.
 Cianciarulo was having a somewhat successful year, getting on the podium once before his injury.

+2016

 In 2016, it looked like it was going to be a fresh start for Cianciarulo.
 He parted way with his longtime trainer, Aldon Baker, and has started a new program.
 Early February, Monster Energy/ Pro Circuit/ Kawasaki reported that Cianciarulo had broken his wrist while practicing.
 This caused him to miss the entire Monster Energy Supercross series.
 Cianciarulo was healthy in time for the Lucas Oil Pro Motocross series, and finally finished a full season.
 He ended the year with 6 overall top 10’s, landing on a moto podium once.

+2017

 In 2017 Cianciarulo finally had the breakout year proving he still had the speed he showed in 2014.
 He raced the entire Monster Energy Supercross and Lucas Oil Pro Motocross series, the first time in his career he had done so.
-In supercross, he earned 2 races wins; at his “Home” race at Daytona and the series finale in Las Vegas.
+In supercross, he earned 2 races wins; at his "Home" race at Daytona and the series finale in Las Vegas.
 In Pro Motocross Cianciarulo earned his first career overall at Budds Creek.